HCS Score

 May 2022 will remain one of the darkest months in cryptocurrency history.

-TerraUSD — UST — was one of the largest stablecoins in the world.
+TerraUSD was one of the largest stablecoins in the world.
 The Terra ecosystem it lived on was worth tens of billions of dollars.
 Anchor Protocol was offering 20% APY to depositors and attracting enormous capital flows.
-Billions of ordinary investors — including many from Muslim-majority countries — had deposited their savings based on the promise of stable returns.
+Billions of ordinary investors, including many from Muslim-majority countries, had deposited their savings based on the promise of stable returns.

 For Muslim investors, the Terra collapse is not just a financial cautionary tale.
-It's a case study in what happens when financial products built on prohibited foundations fail catastrophically.
+It is a case study in what happens when financial products built on prohibited foundations fail catastrophically.

-We ran LUNC through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's the complete picture.
+We ran LUNC through the full CoinStudy Halal Crypto Standard (HCS) methodology in a fresh June 2026 review.
+Here is the complete picture.

 LUNC fails the CoinStudy HCS Sharia red-line screening.
-Three red lines are triggered — Riba Exposure, Guaranteed Interest, and Synthetic Interest Products — resulting in an automatic Haram classification with no further scoring.
+Three red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in an automatic Haram classification with no further scoring.

-The collapse of 2022 didn't create these compliance problems.
+The collapse of 2022 did not create these compliance problems.
 They were built into the ecosystem's fundamental design from the beginning.
+And critically, as our fresh 2026 review confirms, the USTC algorithmic mechanism remains active on the chain today.

-Understanding what Terra Classic was is essential to understanding why it receives a haram classification.
-The assessment is based on the ecosystem's foundational economic architecture — not just its current post-collapse state.
+Understanding what Terra Classic was and what it currently is, are both essential to understanding why it receives a haram classification.
+The assessment is based on the ecosystem's foundational economic architecture and its current active mechanisms, not only on its post-collapse state.

-Unlike asset-backed stablecoins that hold reserves of cash or commodities — like the stablecoins we've analyzed throughout this series — TerraUSD maintained its dollar peg through algorithmic mechanisms.
+Unlike asset-backed stablecoins that hold reserves of cash or commodities, TerraUSD maintained its dollar peg through algorithmic mechanisms.

 The system used a mint-and-burn relationship between LUNA and UST.
 When UST traded above one dollar, arbitrageurs could burn LUNA to create new UST, profiting from the price difference and increasing UST supply to push the price back down.
 When UST traded below one dollar, arbitrageurs could burn UST to create LUNA, reducing UST supply to push the price back up.

-Let's be direct about what 20% APY on deposited stablecoins is.
-It's an extremely high guaranteed return on deposited capital.
-It's interest.
-There was no genuine productive economic activity generating this yield — it was subsidized by the Terra ecosystem itself, creating an artificial yield that was fundamentally unsustainable.
+Let us be direct about what 20% APY on deposited stablecoins is.
+It is an extremely high guaranteed return on deposited capital.
+It is interest.
+There was no genuine productive economic activity generating this yield.
+It was subsidized by the Terra ecosystem itself, creating an artificial yield that was fundamentally unsustainable.

-This yield-driven growth model — attracting deposits with guaranteed high returns, creating circular demand for UST, and depending on continuous growth to maintain the system — is the core compliance failure.
+This yield-driven growth model, which attracted deposits with guaranteed high returns, created circular demand for UST, and depended on continuous growth to maintain the system, is the core compliance failure.
 The entire Terra ecosystem's growth was built on a product that functioned as an interest-bearing deposit facility paying exceptional guaranteed returns.

 LUNC fails three red lines.
 Under the CoinStudy HCS framework a single failure results in automatic Haram classification.
 Three failures makes this result definitive.

 Guaranteed Interest — ❌ Failed.
-Anchor Protocol's explicitly advertised ~20% APY on UST deposits constitutes guaranteed interest income on deposited capital — one of the most explicit guaranteed interest products we've encountered in our analysis series.
+Anchor Protocol's explicitly advertised approximately 20% APY on UST deposits constituted guaranteed interest income on deposited capital, one of the most explicit guaranteed interest products in our analysis series.

 Synthetic Interest Products — ❌ Failed.
-The financial instruments created within the Terra ecosystem — UST yield products, algorithmic stablecoin positions — function as synthetic interest-bearing financial products.
+UST yield products and algorithmic stablecoin positions function as synthetic interest-bearing financial instruments in their economic structure.

 Gambling and Betting — ✅ Passed.